 Threat of substitutes

-D. Segment Wise Performance
+D. Segment wise or Product wise Performance

 F. Risks and Concerns

 Competition is increasing day-by-day in all fields of business.
 Similarly there iscompetition in plastic industries too.
 The company is facing various risks and obstacleswhich includes inflation risk credit risk interest rate risk non-availability ofraw-material high prices etc. In order to overcome such situations company is fully awaretowards the preparation of appropriate programs adoption of suitable policies and to takecorrective and precautionary measures for safeguarding the company's market position andfurther to strengthening it.

 G. Adequacy of Internal Control System